tomaskovacik/MegaCore/README.md

 * Edit the baudrate line in the [boards.txt](https://github.com/MCUdude/MegaCore/blob/11fd19fd0a5dcc808f4e8fc0b627c4477df515c8/avr/boards.txt#L59) file, and choose either 115200, 57600, 38400 or 19200 baud.
 * Upload the code using a programmer (USBasp, USBtinyISP etc.) or skip the bootloader
 * Use the 1 MHz option instead

+## Bootloader option
+MegaCore lets you select which serial port you want to use for uploading.
+UART0 is the default port for all targets, but UART1 may also be used for uploading.
+If your application doesn't need or require a bootloader for uploading code you can also choose to disable this by selecting *No bootloader*.
+This frees 1024 bytes of flash memory.

+Note that you have need to connect a programmer and hit **Burn bootloader** if you want to change any of the *Upload port settings*.

 ## BOD option